akospaska/MyglsPluginLite/README.md

 GLS Group offers parcel, logistics and express services, throughout Europe as well as in the US and in Canada.

-The center of the Eastern Europe region is located in Hungary.
+The center of the Eastern European region is located in Hungary.

-The following countries included in this part
+The following countries are included in this part

 - Hungary
 - Slovakia